triton-inference-server/fil_backend/README.md

 mode](https://github.com/triton-inference-server/server/blob/main/docs/protocol/extension_shared_memory.md).
 While it is possible to submit requests in this manner to a model running on the CPU, an intermittent bug in versions 21.07 and earlier can occasionally cause incorrect results to be returned in this situation.
-It is recommended that Triton's CUDA shared memory mode **not** be used to submit requests to CPU-only models.
+It is generally recommended that Triton's CUDA shared memory mode **not** be used to submit requests to CPU-only models for FIL backend versions before 21.11.

 #### Starting the server
 To run the server with the configured model, execute the following command: